 The minister Thomas Hopkins Gallaudet (1787-1851) was an American pioneer of the education of the deaf.

 He encountered a nine years old deaf girl named Alice Cogswell in Connecticut.
-He taught her some words by writing in the dirt with a stick and Alice learned the words.
+He taught her words by writing in the dirt with a stick and Alice learned the words.
 He talked with Alice's father, Dr. Mason Cogswell, who asked him to go to Europe to learn about teaching methods and education for the deaf.

 While Gallaudet was in Great Britain, he met a few French members of the Institution Nationale des Sourds-Muets (including Laurent Clerc) who visited in England to demonstrate their teaching method in sign language.
 He was invited to visit their school in Paris, France.
 Eventually, he convinced Clerc to return to America with him.
 While they sailed back to America, Gallaudet taught Clerc some English and Clerc taught Gallaudet some French (sign language).
 They founded the first school for the deaf (now the American School for the Deaf) in Hartford, Connecticut in 1817.
 Alice was one of the first students and Clerc was the teacher.
 Gallaudet was the principal of the institution for many years till he retired in 1830.